 Steve Capus, ’86

-Steve Capus, ’86, is President of NBC News.
-He is the No. 1 News Division executive and is responsible for all aspects of America’s highest-rated and most-watched network news division, as well as MSNBC and NBC News Channel.
+Steve Capus, ’86, is the Executive Producer of the CBS Evening News with Scott Pelley and Executive Editor of CBS News.
+Formerly the president of NBC News, he served as the No. 1 News Division executive and is responsible for all aspects of America’s highest-rated and most-watched network news division.
+In his role as Executive Editor of CBS News, Capus’ multi-platform expertise, as well as his decades of newsgathering and production experience, provides a key resource to the entire news division.
 His numerous honors include four Emmy Awards, six Edward R. Murrow Awards, one Alfred I. duPont and six National Headliner Awards.
 He had previously served as senior vice president of NBC News and as executive producer of NBC Nightly News.
 He was the executive producer for much of NBC News’ coverage of the terror attacks on Sept.
 11, 2001, the war in Iraq and the “Decision 2002-2004″ political coverage.
 Lew Klein Award Winner 2002.

 David Wood, ’70